seL4/docs/Tutorials/setting-up.md

 # Setting up your machine

+## Welcome to the seL4 tutorials!

+The first step is to set up your machine with the development tools that the tutorials will use.

 ## Google's Repo tool

 The primary way of obtaining and managing seL4 project sources is through the use of Google's Repo tool.